different facilities at Possum Point used coal, fuel oil, and natural gas to generate electricity

 Source: ESRI, ArcGIS Online

-Multiple generating units were constructed at Possum Point to produce electricity from coal, fuel oil, and natural gas.
+Multiple generating units have been constructed at Possum Point to produce electricity from coal, fuel oil, and natural gas.

-Units 1 and 2 were closed first.
-In 2003, Units 3 and 4 were converted to use natural gas.
-A new 14-mile pipline was constructed to bring the natural gas to the site.
-Those two units were closed in 2019.
+Units 1 and 2 were closed in 2003 while Units 3 and 4 were converted to use natural gas.
+A new 14-mile pipeline was constructed to bring the natural gas to the site.
+Units 3 and 4 were closed in 2019.

-Five ponds, Ponds A, B, C, D and E, were constructed to store coal ash.
-Four ponds with no liners at the bottom were closed and the ash transferred into Pond D, which had a single liner at the bottom.
+The original coal-fired power generating units required a disposal site for coal ash.
+Over time five ponds, Ponds A, B, C, D and E, were constructed for that purpose.
+Four ponds had no liners at the bottom.
+They were closed and the ash was transferred into Pond D, which had a single liner at the bottom.

 in 1993, there were five ponds storing coal ash at Possum Point